ravsau/aws-networking-exam-prep/hybrid-networks/direct-conect/README.md

 - 10 Gbps max speed per DX connection
   - can use LAG for more bandwidth
 - Reduced data transfer charges

+## Notes

+- Dedicated connections can have 50 public or private VIFs + 1 Transit VIFs
+- Hosted connections can only support 1 VIF